Do I Need a Hair Clipper for My Cocker?

-Wahl Professional Animal KM5 2-Speed Pet Clipper is perfect for grooming beginners.
-The KM5’s 2-speed option lets you clip with a preferred tempo while the Wahl’s exclusive Constant Speed Control works efficiently on mats, knots, or thick hair with just one necessary twist.
-Designed ergonomically to fit your hands and make it easier for you to clip plus, the low-vibration balance feature helps prevent wrist exhaustion even for a long grooming session.
+Wahl Professional Animal KM5 2-Speed Pet Clipper is perfect for grooming learners.
+The KM5’s two speed options permit to clip with a selected tempo while Wahl’s exclusive Constant Speed Control works quickly on tangles, mats and dense hair by automatically kicking in the necessary torque.
+Ergonomically designed fits comfortably in your hand.
+Low vibration and balance prevent wrist fatigue even for longer operation.

 Best Hair Clippers for Cocker Spaniel – Buyer’s Guide